qyang-nj/llios/import_search_path/README.md

 }
 ```

-After generating the overlay file, instead of using a number of `-I`s, we can just provide the overlay file and pass a single `-I`.
+After generating the overlay file, we can, instead of using a number of `-I`s, just provide the overlay file and pass a single `-I`.

 ```
 swift -Xfrontend -vfsoverlay -Xfrontend vfsoverlay.yaml -I /import ...
 ```

-We then run the same measurement against various number of import and search paths.
+We then run the same measurement.
 Below shows the result.
 Same as previous table, the top row is the number of import search path and the left column is the number of import in the swift file.
 |    |0       |100     |500     |1000    |1500    |2000    |
 |----|--------|--------|--------|--------|--------|--------|
 |0   |0.047331|0.054232|0.059363|0.061992|0.080064|0.100860|